SwissTonyStark/GameMindsDT/README.md

 ### Docker Experiments

-We use docker to run the experiments.
+We use docker containerization to run the experiments.

 Before running the docker, you need to install the nvidia-docker2 if we want to use the GPU and you don't have installed yet.
 You need a nvidia GPU at least compatible with CUDA 11.0.
 You can check the version of CUDA with the command `nvidia-smi`